Julia O'Neill on statistical thinking and drug development

 "Figuring out how to produce drugs consistently and with commercially viable yields is a natural problem for statistics to solve," she says.

-On Feb.
-7, Julia O'Neill will share her experience and show how statistical models in combination with Quality by Design can achieve impressive results in biopharma development.
-Don't miss out on this complimentary seminar in Copenhagen, which will also be streamed online.
+Julia O'Neill shared her experience and showed how statistical models in combination with Quality by Design can achieve impressive results in biopharma development at our Explorer seminar in Copenhagen in February 2019.
+Watch the recording here.

 Julia was kind enough to answer a few questions prior to the event: